Applicants must have a first degree (2:1 or above) or FDA with a merit/distinction profile in any discipline, or equivalent qualifications/awards.

 Months of entry

-A one-year conversion course for students who have a 2.1 or higher first degree in an area unrelated to fashion management, this course will enable students who come from different paths of study to progress onto fashion management postgraduate courses or enter employment.
+A one-year conversion course for students who have a 2:2 or higher first degree in an area unrelated to fashion management, the course emphasises the importance of sustainability and ethics within the fashion industry when responding to consumer behaviour and demand.
+Business and management theories are explored and combined with practical applications.

 Fees and funding